RealTeeCee/DataStructureAndAlgorithm/Data Structures and Algorithm Javascript/DataStructures/Arrays/Theory.md

 # Array:
-+ What is Array?
+# What is Array?
     - An array is a fundamental data structure that stores a fixed-size sequence of elements of the same type in contiguous memory locations.
-It provides efficient random access to individual elements based on their index
+It provides efficient random access to individual elements based on their index.
+    - An ArrayList() in Java have default size is 10.

-+ Key Characteristics:
+# Key Characteristics:
     * Fixed Size: Arrays have a predetermined size that is fixed at the time of creation.
 Once the size is defined, it typically cannot be changed dynamically.
 Some programming languages provide dynamic arrays or resizable arrays that allow for flexible sizing.

     * Contiguous Memory: The elements in an array are stored in adjacent memory locations.
 This contiguous memory layout enables efficient access to any element using its index.
 The index is an integer value that represents the position of an element within the array.